majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 # 8 Conclusions

+Objects present in the images but missing in the database are affectng negatively the metrics obtained, since detected non-catalogued objectes account for false detection in the metrics.
+It hence becomes complicate to train a network in these conditions, since ground truth cannot completely be trusted.

 IMAGES SHOWING THE RESULTS
-	Same dataset with differents amount of data → try with differents croppings \[see what happens\]
+	Same dataset with differents amount of data → try with differents croppings \[see what happens\] -> need to add again "atleastonebboxrandomcrop"

 Comment as an expert to tell about the quality metrics (not in the report) → questions, at the end

 # Future improvements {#future-improvements}